This 2000 photo shows the eastbound Southeast Freeway (I-695) at the South Capitol Street exit. (Photo by Jim K. Georges.)

 PLANNING A NEW CONNECTION TO 295: In 2004, the DDOT began studies to rebuild the 11th Street Bridge and its approaches.
 The twin bridges, which carry the I-295 designation, carry eight lanes of traffic between the Anacostia Freeway and the Southeast Freeway (I-695).
 Currently, ramps exist between the bridge (I-295 connector) and I-295, but there is no connection between the bridge and DC 295 because the Barney Circle extension of I-695, which was to supply the missing movements between downtown and the Baltimore-Washington Parkway, never was built.

-It also plans to remove the unused ramps at "Interchange C" that were to connect the 11th Street Bridge to the Barney Circle Freeway.
+The unused ramps at "Interchange C" that were to connect the 11th Street Bridge to the Barney Circle Freeway would be removed.

 This photos show the final year of the three-year Southeast Freeway (I-695) reconstruction project in 2000.
 In the left photo, the top half of the sign on the left is covered, possibly hiding a direction for "I-695 EAST" in anticipation of the Barney Circle Freeway extension to the Anacostia Freeway (DC 295).
 The right photo shows the three-level "Interchange C" between the Southeast Freeway and the 11th Street Bridge approach.
 (Photos by Jim K. Georges.)